NeCTAR-RC/ResOsTrainTheTrainer/Booklet/Booklet.md

 we get from learning...
 In fact, given the amount of information available on the Internet we might need more learning to make sense of it all!

-> "We are ... looking to find (and train) what we are calling a "power (researcher) users".

-> Our investigation into these types of users produce the following kind of persona traits (which is whom we are aiming
-> this "ResOS Train the Trainer curriculum").
-"Power (Researcher) Users" are the types of researchers who see
-> themselves as:
->
->* technically savvy (the person in the lab who everyone goes to for help);
->* they feel they are researcher first and foremost, e.g. they usually introduce themselves as "researchers" but are
->  very happy for their research colleagues to identify them as "technical".
->* sometimes these users are hired for their technical skills and identified as the research groups developer, but they
->  do have discipline expertise.
->* often they are a postgraduate or early career researcher; far too often they are male.
->* types of people who immediately un-installed the operating systems which the University provided them on their
->  laptop and replaced it with an OS which allowed them to have access to the "Utilities", "Settings" and
->  "Advanced Settings" of their Operating System.
->* they've even played around with installing Linux Ubuntu and other "command line" tasks.
->* while they understand the basics of installing an OS, it is only a means to an end so they can access more of the
->  research tools which get them and their colleagues results.
->* for them the cloud is just someone else's computer and they are only just willing to trust a computer the University
->  runs so long as no restrictions are made on them about how they use it (they are glad to go back to doing it
->  themselves if there are any barriers or bureaucracy put up by the University).

 # Personas: an introduction

 Now, break up into groups of 3-4 people.